 After 10 days, you should begin to see a significant reduction in the weed.
 Clear out the dead plants and repeat until they are all eradicated.

-Another popular method for getting rid of creeping charlie is to smother it.
+Another popular method is to smother it.
 This process is safer for pets and children as it doesn’t require the use of chemicals.

 The central premise of this job is to deprive the plant of sunlight for extended periods.
 However, creeping charlie thrives in limited sunlight, so all traces of light must be removed.
 You can use newspaper, cardboard, a tarp, as well as bricks or rocks.